TimN1987/SchoolBookingsApp/README.md

 Its lightweight nature also made it ideal for testing and debugging throughout development.
 The application automatically creates and initialises a local database on startup if one does not already exist, ensuring that users can begin using the system immediately without any setup overhead.

+### Why TDD and CI?

+The use of **TDD** supported the development of the application by ensuring that there was a clear focus on the expected behavior and outcomes in the development of each class and its methods.
+This led to more maintainable and thoughtful logic, backed by automated tests.
+Using **xUnit**, I wrote a comprehensive suite of tests covering database operations, input validation, and ViewModel logic.
+This ensured that issues were detected early, updates remained reliable, and behaviour stayed consistent across refactors.

+The use of **TDD** also enabled seamless integration through **GitHub Actions**, triggering automated builds and test runs on every commit.
+This not only increased confidence in code quality but also strengthened my understanding of modern **CI/CD** workflows.

+### Why asynchronous operations?

+The majority of database operations were implemented **asynchronously** to ensure smooth background processing of data without blocking the UI thread.
+Due to the small-scale nature of the application and database, only one **Sqlite connection** was opened and so tasks were not run in parallel (although this approach was considered).
+Although the application’s data load is lightweight, implementing **asynchronous** methods ensures better scalability and makes the underlying logic more reusable for future, larger applications.

 ## 🔨 Future Improvements:

+## 🌟 Project Highlights:

 ## 💡 Lessons Learned: